 The Pomeranian, fondly known as the Pom, is a small dog breed from Pomerania, Germany.
 The delightful breed has been a family favorite since the 18th century.
 Today, Poms are consistently ranked in the top 20 most famous or popular dog breeds among purebred dogs recognized by kennel registries.
-In this brief guide about the Pomeranian, we will discuss some cool facts including some famous Poms, how to select reputed Pomeranian breeders, tips to pick a puppy, Pomeranian temperament, size, price, grooming and exercise needs, training tips, and health conditions common in this delightful breed.
+In this brief guide, we will discuss some cool facts including some famous Poms, their general temperament, size, grooming and exercise needs, training tips and much more about this delightful breed.

 Fun Pomeranian facts